 Every file belongs to a storage, which is a very general concept encompassing any kind of place where a file can be stored: a local file system, a remote server or a cloud-based resource.
 Accessing these different places requires an appropriate driver.

-A new TYPO3 CMS installation comes with a predefined storage,
+A new TYPO3 installation comes with a predefined storage,

 using the local file system driver and pointing to the

 fileadmin/ directory, located in your public folder.

 If it's missing/offline after installation you can create it yourself.